04 Nov What does it take to be a translator?

 Language and culture go hand in hand.
 The same word, expression, or colour can mean different things in different cultural contexts.
 One can be positive in a country’s culture but considered offended in another.

 Therefore, it will be a huge challenge for you when working in the translation industry without being culture aware.
-You should constantly dig deeper into both your native culture and the target language’s as well as their differences to avoid making unfortunate mistakes.
+You should constantly dig deeper into both the target language’s culture (your native culture) and the source language’s as well as their differences to avoid making unfortunate mistakes.

 (3) You love words